Dry firing a bow is shooting your bow without an arrow. It is also known as dry loosing.

 Dry Fires Are Not Always Intentional

-At this point, you are convinced that it is not wise to dry fire your bow, but here is something you might not know: dry fires are not usually intentional.
-Archers are smart and obedient people, yet, dry firing incidents are common.
+At this point, you are convinced that it is not wise to dry fire a bow, but here is something you might not know: dry fires are not usually intentional and can happen to anyone.
+Archers are smart and obedient people, yet, bow dry firing incidents are common.

 Why is that?
 Here are instances that may cause an accidental dry fire.